-On October 19, 2009, Lorraine Land ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of abolishing her position through a Reduction-in-Force ("RIF").
-Employee's position of record at the time she filed this appeal was a Psychologist at Seaton Elementary School.
+On October 16, 2009, Erick Jackson ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of abolishing his position through a Reduction-in-Force ("RIF").
+Employee's position of record at the time he filed this appeal was a Custodian at Montgomery Elementary School.
 The effective date of the RIF was November 2, 2009.

 I was assigned this matter on or around November of 2011.
-On December 13, 2011, I issued an Order scheduling a Status Conference on January 9, 2012, for the purpose of assessing the parties' arguments in reference to this appeal.
+On December 15, 2011, I issued an Order scheduling a Status Conference on January 12, 2012 at 1:00 p.m., for the purpose of assessing the parties' arguments in reference to this appeal.
 Counsel for Agency appeared at the conference; however, Employee did not.
-I subsequently issued an Order for Statement of Good Cause on January 10, 2012, directing Employee to submit a statement of cause for her failure to appear at the Status Conference.
-Employee was ordered to submit a response no later than the close of business on January 18, 2011.
+Employee contacted this Administrative Judge via telephone at approximately 4:30 p.m. on the day of the Status Conference and inquired about his appeal.
+I informed him that he had missed the scheduled conference and would be afforded an opportunity to explain his absence in writing.
+I subsequently issued an Order for Statement of Good Cause on January 12, 2012, directing Employee to submit a statement of cause for his failure to appear at the Status Conference.
+Employee was ordered to submit a response no later than the close of business on January 23, 2012.
 Employee did not file a response to the Order for Statement of Good Cause.